 “Work underwater.”
 That probably needs some more explanation, yes?

 This scholarship is geared toward multiple disciplines that require below-surface water work, including field studies, underwater research, scientific expeditions, equipment testing and design, and photography.

-Recipients of this scholarship don’t get cash-in-hand, but rather, get the chance to work with other underwater professionals around the world to explore different professional opportunities.
+Recipients of this scholarship don’t get cash-in-hand for college studies.
+Rather, they get up $25,000 to fund a year's worth of travel and living expenses while they work with other underwater professionals around the world to explore different professional opportunities.

-The Morgan/O’Neill Underwater Photography Grant is just for women who are pursuing a career related to diving, such as conservation, marine biology, underwater archaeology, education (marine or freshwater), dive instructor education, and dive medicine.
+The Women Divers Hall of Fame offers 41 different scholarships (mostly for women) pursuing careers related to diving, such as conservation, marine biology, underwater archaeology, education (marine or freshwater), dive instructor education, photography, and dive medicine.